sohooo/droneops-sim/README.md

 # DroneOps-Sim

-> "Slick Go-powered simulator for mission-driven drone fleets with battery and failure modeling, streaming telemetry to GreptimeDB or stdout for instant Grafana demos."
+> "Story-driven drone swarms that react to enemy maneuvers, chart evolving missions, and stream every dramatic turn to GreptimeDB or your console."

 ## Overview